 Uganda is a culturally diverse country with over 65 tribal groups spread all over this small east African Country.
-This makes a Uganda Cultural tours a very educative and adventurous experience.
+This makes Uganda Cultural tours very educative and adventurous experiences.

-Many agents will plan Uganda cultural tours combined with a Uganda wildlife safari, thus giving a traveller a double tour experince while spending less on the tour cost.
+Many agents will plan Uganda cultural tours combined with a Uganda wildlife safari, thus giving a traveler a double tour experience while spending less on the tour cost.

 From the massive number of tribes to myriad languages, food, music, rich history, the climate, politics, economics and markets, style, transportation to powerful destinations that invoke that hidden love for mother earth, Uganda cultural tours are a powerful travel choice.